-Form I-131A, Application for Travel Document (Carrier Documentation), allows individuals in this situation to apply for a travel document.
+Form I-131A, Application for Carrier Documentation, allows eligible individuals to apply for a travel document.
 The travel document may be a foil placed in the applicant’s passport (known as a boarding foil) or a transportation letter.
 Passengers can present the travel document to the transportation carrier.
 It’s generally valid for 30 days.

 How to Handle an Expired Green Card While Abroad

 If you have an expired green card, you likely do not need to file Form I-131A.
 Customs and Border Protection (CBP) policy permits a transportation carrier bound for the United States to board a permanent resident without carrier documentation if the passenger has:

 - An expired green card with a 10-year expiration date; or

 - An expired green card with a 2-year expiration date AND a Form I-797C, Notice of Action, showing that they have filed a Form I-751 or Form I-829 to remove the conditions on their permanent resident status.
-The Notice of Action extends the validity of the card for a specified length of time, generally one year.
+The Notice of Action extends the validity of the card for a specified length of time, currently 48 months.

 If you have an expired green card (with a 10-year expiration date) or a green card (with a two-year expiration date) and valid Form I-797C, Notice of Action, indicating that status is extended, you may use these documents to return to the United States in most cases.
 However, USCIS encourages you to check with your airline or vessel before determining whether to file Form I-131A.
 In some cases, despite the CBP waiver, a transportation carrier may choose to enforce the requirement.

 Pay the Form I-131A Filing Fee

 - Click the "Pay Online" link to the online payment system